sandyghai/AWS-S3-Multipart-Upload-Using-Presigned-Url/README.md

 ==========
 This will provide you an overview to understand and use of AWS documentation to implement solution.

-Did I implemented this solution?
+Have you implement this solution?
 Yes, I implemented using serverless architecture, so I created Lambda function which perform operations create_multipart(), upload_part() and complete_multipart() for the backend; attached Lambda function to API Gateway; Created client library to make API calls; Added multithreadiing to client library to upload multiple parts at the same time.

+Is this suppose to be written in Python?
+No, Choose your favourite language and [AWS SDK](https://aws.amazon.com/getting-started/tools-sdks/).